stephaneLII/chef-squirrelmail/README.md

 # chef-squirrelmail-cookbook

-This cookbook install and configure a mail transport agent based on Qmail with LDAP support.
+This cookbook install and configure the squirrelmail package.

 ## Supported Platforms